microsoft/winfile/README.md

 The source code provided here was copied from the Windows NT 4 source tree in November 2007.
-The branch named original_plus contains a very limited set of  modifications from the original sources to enable winfile.exe to run on current Windows.
+The branch named original_plus contains a very limited set of  modifications from the original sources to enable WinFile.exe to run on current Windows.
 The most significant changes are:

 1. converted to Visual Studio solution; works on VS 2015 and 2017